hippyvm/hippyvm/README.md

 ## Building

-The build process was tested for **Ubutnu 14.04**.
+The build process was tested for **Ubuntu 14.04**.
 Please create an issue/submit pull request if things are not working as expected.

 #### 1. Clone this repo ;)

     git clone https://github.com/hippyvm/hippyvm

-#### 2. Get the full checkout of RPython repository.
+#### 2. Get a full source checkout of RPython:

-The two alternatives ways to achieve this, both equally functionall:
+There are two alternative ways to achieve this, both equally functional:
    - [a snapshot](https://bitbucket.org/pypy/pypy/get/default.tar.gz) of PyPy is the easiest way to get a large repository.

         wget https://bitbucket.org/pypy/pypy/get/default.tar.gz